-A charge of £21K was made during the year, this was made up as follows: a fourth year charge of £3K in respect of software purchased for the Task Total Repairs system, which is an upgrade of the contractor system, a third year charge of £4K in respect of the Testing and Implementation of Task Total Solution by Northgate, a second year charge of £5K for the initial purchase of the Central Control Equipment from Abritas and a further £9K for the purchase of the remaining Central Control Equipment from Abritas.
+A charge of £21K was made during the year, this was made up as follows: a fifth year charge of £3K in respect of software purchased for the Task Total Repairs system, which is an upgrade of the contractor system, a fourth year charge of £4K in respect of the Testing and Implementation of Task Total Solution by Northgate, a third year charge of £5K for the initial purchase of the Central Control Equipment from Abritas and a further £9K charge for the second year for the remaining Central Control Equipment from Abritas.
 The assets are to be amortised to revenue over a 5 year period which is consistent with the consumption of the economic benefit controlled by the Council.

-7 HOUSING REVENUE ACCOUNT SUBSIDSY
+7 HOUSING REVENUE ACCOUNT SUBSIDY